Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Introduction

 Numerous algorithms have been proposed for sparse GGMs.
 Generally, these methods aim to minimize a regularized loss function, where the regularization term encourages sparsity in the precision matrix estimate.
 A popular approach involves the minimization of an $\ell_1$-regularized negative log-likelihood function, known as Graphical Lasso~\citep{friedman2008sparse}.
 Graphical Lasso given by a convex semidefinite program enjoys good statistical and computational properties~\citep{ravikumar2008model,mazumder2012graphical}.
 CLIME~\citep{cai2011constrained} is another approach with strong theoretical underpinnings: it is based on constrained $\ell_1$-norm minimization and is given by a linear program.
 Another well-known approach is the node-wise $\ell_1$-regularized regression framework of~\citet{meinshausenbuhlmann}, which involves solving $p$ separate Lasso regression problems.

 The current paper focuses on a pseudo-likelihood based approach for sparse GGMs.
 The pseudo-likelihood approach with origins in spatial analysis~\citep{besag1975statistical} approximates the Gaussian likelihood by the product of conditional likelihood functions of each variable, given the rest.
-In an early work~\citet{peng2009partial} explored pseudo-likelihood with $\ell_1$ regularization in the context of sparse GGMs.
+In an early work on sparse GGMs~\citep{peng2009partial}, the authors explored a pseudo-likelihood framework using $\ell_1$ regularization (to promote sparsity), but their estimator involves solving a non-convex optimization problem.
 They show their method performs well numerically and present an asymptotic analysis of their algorithm when $n,p\to\infty$.
 Symmetric Lasso~\citep{friedman2010applications} and CONCORD~\citep{khare2015convex} are other algorithms based on pseudo-likelihood with strong empirical performance.

-A fairly recent and less explored approach to GGMs is based on discrete optimization.
+A fairly recent and promising, though less explored approach to GGMs is based on discrete optimization.
 Since the work of~\citet{bertsimas2016best} on subset selection in linear regression, there has been considerable interest in exploring statistical problems with a combinatorial structure using tools from Mixed Integer Programming (MIP)~\citep{nemhauser} and relatives.
-Specialized algorithms have been recently explored to address MIP-based statistical problems in sparse linear regression~\citep{vanparys,hazimeh2020sparse,hazimeh2020fast,mazumder2017subset}, sparse principal component analysis~\citep[see also references therein]{dey2022using,behdin2021integer}, among others.
+Specialized algorithms have been recently explored to address MIP-based statistical problems in sparse linear regression~\citep{vanparys,hazimeh2020sparse,hazimeh2020fast,mazumder2017subset}, sparse principal component analysis~(\citet{dey2022using,behdin2021integer}; see also references therein), among others.
 In contrast, the literature on using MIP approaches for sparse GGMs, remains relatively less explored. \citet{bertsimas2020certifiably} consider a MIP approach for $\ell_0$-constrained maximum likelihood GGM estimation---their specialized algorithm can address problems with $p\approx 100$.
 Another approach is the node-wise procedure of~\citet{misra2020information}, which requires solving $p$-many $\ell_0$ regularized linear regression problems.
 Recently, \citet{fattahigomez} explore $\ell_0$ regularization for sparse GGMs in the context of time-series problems.